Kong/insomnia-docs/docs/insomnia/introduction-to-plugins.md

 }
 ```

-### Expose Response Body Text
+### Alter a Response Body

-When developing a new plugin, you may want to expose content in the response body.
-In the following example, we demonstrate how you may prompt the user to enter content into a prompt and subsequently show this content when the user sends the request.
+The response body works with [NodeJS Buffers](https://nodejs.org/api/buffer.html).
+When developing a plugin, you may want to write an updated API and work with Buffers to change the request body.

+The below example ties into `responseHooks` and shows how to work with the NodeJS Buffers to:

+* Convert a Buffer to a string
+* Parse a string to a JS object
+* Modify the response by:
+  * Generating a random number
+  * Prompting to user for information in a modal
+* Convert the JS object to a string and then to a Buffer

 ```
 const bufferToJsonObj = buf => JSON.parse(buf.toString('utf-8'));